Secret Nation: Plot

-The film opens with the death of the elderly and wealthy Leo Cryptus (Denys Ferry), the Chief Returning Officer for the 1948 Newfoundland referendums on whetherh to return to responsible government, become a province of Canada, or remain under direct rule from London.
-The film then shifts to Montreal, introducing Frieda Vokey, a graduate student of McGill University completing her doctoral thesis on Newfoundland's 1949 entry into confederation titled “the decline of the sovereign Newfoundland state”.
-After academic advisors in Montreal ask if her thesis is "some kind of 'Newfie' joke?" because they don't understand it, she returns to her hometown of St. John’s, Newfoundland to conduct primary research on the topic.
+The film opens with the death of Leo Cryptus (Denys Ferry), the fictional Chief Returning Officer for the 1948 referendums on whether Newfoundland should to return to responsible government, become a province of Canada, or remain under direct rule from London.
+Frieda Vokey (Cathy Jones) is a graduate student at McGill University in Montreal completing her doctoral thesis on Newfoundland's 1949 entry into confederation.
+Her academic advisors in Montreal don't understand her thesis and treat it as "some kind of 'Newfie' joke".
+Disheartened, Vokey returns to her hometown of St. John’s, Newfoundland, unsure of herself and how to proceed.

-Frieda is greeted by her mother, Oona (Mary Walsh), with whom she strikes up a womanly conversation.
-Upon arrival to her home, Frieda is welcomed by her brother Chris (Rick Mercer) and Frieda begins a heated discussion with her father, Lester, a private advisor to Premier Valentine Aylward (Andy Jones) about seeing Joey Smallwood (Kevin Noble) before his death.
+Frieda is welcomed home by her mother, Oona (Mary Walsh)and her brother Chris (Rick Mercer), but subsequently has a heated discussion with her father, Lester (Michael Wade), now a private advisor to Premier Valentine Aylward (Andy Jones).
+Frieda wants to interview former Premier Joey Smallwood (Kevin Noble) before his impending death, but Lester argues strenuously against it.
+However, he subsequently brings her to the wake of Leo Cryptus, where she is introduced to Michael Cryptus (Géza Kovács), Leo's son.
+Frieda is then warned by Dr. Furey (Brian Hennessey) that Newfoundland is not the best place to study Newfoundland history because many people still have strong feelings about the past.

-While paying her respects for the Cryptus family, Frieda is introduced to Michael Cryptus (Géza Kovács), son of Leo Cryptus.
-Frieda is then warned by Dr. Furey (Brian Hennessey) that Newfoundland is not the best place to study Newfoundland history because the people here are still very involved with Newfoundland history.
+Frieda meets local Newfoundland journalist, Daniel Maddox (Ron Hynes), to discuss her thesis.
+Maddox invites her to his home for dinner and further discussion, and they have an intimate encounter.
+Maddox falls asleep and Frieda sneaks into his office, where she find records of cheques sent by the British Government which were declined.
+She also find letters to Maddox from the British Archives, declining his request for more information Newfoundland’s joining of confederation.
+Frieda leaves; Maddox awakens and realizes she had searched his office.

-Frieda intends on meeting a local Newfoundland journalist, Daniel Maddox (Ron Hynes), about discussing her thesis.
-Upon this meeting, Dan suggests that Frieda come to his home for dinner and further discussion.
-Following dinner, Frieda and Dan have an intimate encounter, after which, while he is sleeping, she sneaks into his office.
-She finds classified information regarding records of cheques sent to the British that were declined, and also letters sent to Dan declining his request for more information about the apparent conspiracy surrounding Newfoundland’s joining of confederation.
-Dan then awakens to find Frieda has left his home, and that his belongings have been searched.
 Both Frieda and Dan are later involved in an interview over the radio, in which Frieda discusses her findings discovered in Dan’s office.
 Frieda continues her investigation, after the interview, meeting with Michael, believing he has the information she is looking for regarding his father and the confederation conspiracy.
 Michael informs Frieda he knows nothing of this and becomes worried that his father was a political monster.